samay-app/samay/README.md

 ### Setup

-Make a copy of the .env.example file to .env
+Make a copy of the .env.example file to .env and set the `EMAIL` and `PASSWORD` variables corresponding to your Gmail account.

 ### Run